Share IDE settings

-Settings Repository: it allows you to sync any configurable components (except for the list of enabled and disabled plugins) but requires setting up a Git repository with the settings you want to share.
+Via the Settings Repository plugin: it allows you to sync any configurable components (except for the list of enabled and disabled plugins) but requires setting up a Git repository with the settings you want to share.

-This option is useful if you want to implement the same settings among your team-members or to use you use your custom settings storage.
+This option is useful if you want to enforce the same IDE settings among your team-members or to use your custom settings storage.

-Exporting the settings you want to share as a ZIP archive and then importing them to a different IDE installation.
+By exporting the settings you want to share as a ZIP archive and then importing them to a different IDE installation.
 You can export your code style settings, Git settings, including registered GitHub accounts, the Debugger settings, Registry keys, look and feel, and more.

-Share settings through Settings Sync
+Share settings via the Settings Sync plugin

 Sync settings between IDE instances